Jaakal/micro-wars/README.md

 ## Playing The Game

 The goal is to collect as high score as possible through shooting enemy spaceships.
-Enemy fighters give 15 points, enemy carriers give 25 points and chasers give 10 points.

 **Player Fighter**